blparker/learn-linear-algebra/_guides/Vectors.md

 ![png](outputs/Vectors_attach_5_image.png)

 You can see that the vectors are clearly pointing in different directions even though they look the same length.
 Because these vectors point in a different _direction_, they are completely different vectors.
-Similarly, vectors can point in the same direction, but have a a different _magnitude_ (i.e., length).
+Similarly, vectors can point in the same direction, but have a different _magnitude_ (i.e., length).
 Consider the following 2 vectors:

 $$\begin{bmatrix}2 \\ 2\end{bmatrix}, \begin{bmatrix}4 \\ 4\end{bmatrix}$$